 It’s The Food

-Have you changed the dog’s diet, and all from nowhere, the dog has started sleeping excessively?
+Have you changed the dog’s diet, and all from nowhere, the dog has slept excessively?
 Then look, probably it’s that new kibble you have introduced.

 Also, some poorly made dog food might cause our dog to sleep a lot.

 German shepherd dogs have a double coat that enables them to withstand cold temperatures.
 Sometimes when it is hot, the GSDs will feel much more comfortable and then become sleepy.